15 Things You Should Always Buy at Aldi

 Although paper plates aren’t necessarily the most economical purchase since they are made for one use, sometimes you just can’t fathom washing any more dishes.
 The price point is what makes Aldi paper plates so attractive for those lazy situations.
 Some price comparisons even find that Aldi’s prices rival Walmart’s.
 Plus, Aldi paper plates are often also found in the red hot deals section.
 (More on that later.)

 Whatever you can find in a can—including broth, beans, tomatoes, applesauce, and various veggies—are good items to buy at Aldi.
 Plus, they have a similar selection to other grocery stores.
 One blogger found canned foods at Aldi for as little as $0.65 each.
+Check out more grocery savings secrets from a supermarket insider.

 Anything from the Red Hot Specials